cole007/mudstone/README.md

 ##Folder Structure

-All of the core html/haml, css, js is stored in the _assets directoy.
-Changing the env value in config.js will change the output directory for all of the files to the _build folder.
-Change the var and run gulp build before deploying to live.
+All of the source files (scss,javascript,js) are stored in the _assets directory.
+Changing the env variable in gulp/config.js will change the root directory to '/_dist' rather than '/'.
+Use the dist directory for deployments.
+Only the compiled, minified and optimised files will be deployed from the dist directory.